beaker-project/beaker/documentation/admin-guide/kickstarts.rst

 ``print_anaconda_repos``
     Provides the ``repo`` kickstart commands which tell Anaconda where to find the distro tree’s Yum repositories for installation.
-This includes any custom repos passed in the job xml as well, ie.
+This includes any custom repos passed in the job XML as well, e.g.
     ``<repo name="repo_id" url="http://server/path/to/repo"/>``

 ``install_method``